 Though falls and accidents occur in people of all ages, theyre more common in older adults because of age-related health issues.

 As you get older, all of your vital organs and body systems lose some of their normal function.
 These changes may affect your mobility, agility, and coordination and increase your risk of falls.

 Some of the age-related conditions that contribute to falls include:

 Chronic health conditions such as diabetes and heart disease may also increase the risk of falls.
 Diabetes, for example, may damage nerve endings in the feet, affecting sensations that may interfere with your normal gait.

 Falls are a concern in older adults because of the potential physical and mental health consequences.
 A fall may cause an injury that affects physical health, mobility, and independence.

-The Waltham Clinic team develops tailored fall prevention programs for assisted-living facilities and individual patients at risk of falls or a history of falls.
+The Lightyear Health team develops tailored fall prevention programs for assisted-living facilities and individual patients at risk of falls or a history of falls.

 The team may utilize home health therapies and exercise programs to improve balance and gait training to prevent falls.
 Treatment may also include environmental and behavioral interventions to decrease fall risk.

-You can expect a patient-centered consultation during your fall risk evaluation with the experts at Waltham Clinic.
+You can expect a patient-centered consultation during your fall risk evaluation with the experts at Lightyear Health.
 The team provides concierge care, and they conduct your assessment at your home.